-These regulations provide for three categories under which human subjects research is to be reviewed: Exempt, Expedited and Full Committee Review.
+Federal regulations provide for three categories under which human subjects research is to be reviewed: Exempt, Expedited and Full Committee Review.

-The Federal regulations identify specific categories of research activities that are exempt from the regulations on the protection of human subjects in research.
+The federal regulations identify specific categories of research activities that are exempt from the regulations on the protection of human subjects in research.

 While a project may be exempt from the regulations, the ethical principles of conducting research with humans still apply (minimizing risk, maximizing benefit, and ensuring privacy) and all of the rights and protection afforded to human subjects in research are required in exempt status cases.

 If your human subjects research qualifies for exempt status you must still complete a full application, prepare an informed consent statement, submit a modification request if you plan to make changes to the research, and at the conclusion of the project, complete a termination and final report.

 Investigators may not make the determination that their own research is exempt: Only the IRB can make the determination that research is exempt from IRB review.

 Research applications that qualify for exempt status are reviewed by the IRB on a rolling basis and may be submitted at any time.